Orange chat: Description

 The orange chat (Epthianura aurifrons) is endemic to Australia.
 Orange chats are usually 10–12 cm in length, 10–12 g in weight and have an average wingspan of 19 cm.
-The orange chat is a small ground songbird with relatively long, broad and rounded wings and a short square-ended tail.
+The orange chat is a small ground songbird with relatively long, broad, rounded wings and a short, square-ended tail.
 The orange chat is potbellied in shape with long thin legs, a short slender straight bill and a brush-tipped tongue.
-Male feathers are mostly a deep, warm, cadmium yellow with orange overtone, and this colour is strongest on the crown and breast.
+Male feathers are mostly a deep, warm, cadmium yellow with an orange overtone, and this colour is strongest on the crown and breast.
 Males' lores and throat are black, their rump is a golden orange with a tail finely tipped with white.
 Female chats are mottled in grey-brown with underparts being a softer fawny yellow.
 Orange chats do not have any seasonal differences in plumage.

 Similar species

 Bird species similar to and often confused with the orange chat are the yellow chat and the crimson chat; these birds are similar in size and shape.
 Orange chats have straighter and on average shorter bills.
-The adult male orange chat is rarely mistaken for another species with its vivid orange colouration and black throat-patch.
-The male yellow chat is coloured almost as brightly as the orange chat but without such warm orange overtone, being rather an intense lemon yellow.
-The grey-brown mottled females and immatures have yellow uppertail-coverts and a yellow underbody distinguishing them from the crimson chat, but they are still rather similar in appearance to the female yellow chat.
+The adult male orange chat is rarely mistaken for another species with its vivid orange colouration and black throat patch.
+The male yellow chat is coloured almost as brightly as the orange chat but without such a warm orange overtone, being rather an intense lemon yellow.
+The grey-brown mottled females and immatures have yellow uppertail-coverts and a yellow underbody distinguishing them from the crimson chat.
+However, they are still similar in appearance to the female yellow chat.